 If you can try and get there when it opens to avoid some of the busier times with older kids/teenagers.
 If you’re not doing public transit then the earlier you get there the better the parking spot too!

 You can get a paper copy of the map while you are there, but can also download a copy onto your phone to quickly pull out to find out where you want to go.
-Or you can dowload the Northlands App to your phone that will give you the map, schedule and buy tickets.
+While you’re on the K-Days site, check out the schedule.

 Avoid lines to get in and buy rides tickets/passes and save a few bucks by buying everything in advance.
 You can save up to $20 on ride all day passes buying before July 19th and it includes gate admission.
 Buy tickets here.